cirruslabs/cirrus-ci-docs/docs/support.md

 ??? note "Support Impact Definitions"
     * **Severity 1** - Cirrus CI or other services is unavailable or completely unusable.
 An urgent issue can be filed and our On-Call Support Engineer will respond within 30 minutes.
 Example: Cirrus CI showing 502 errors for all users.
-    * **Severity 2** - Cirrus CI or other services is Highly Degraded Significant Business Impact.
+    * **Severity 2** - Cirrus CI or other services is Highly Degraded.
+Significant Business Impact.
 Important Cirrus CI features are unavailable or extremely slowed, with no acceptable workaround.
-    * **Severity 3** - Something is preventing normal service operation Some Business Impact.
+    * **Severity 3** - Something is preventing normal service operation.
+Some Business Impact.
 Important features of Cirrus CI or other services are unavailable or somewhat slowed, but a workaround is available.
 Cirrus CI use has a minor loss of operational functionality.
-    * **Severity 4** - Questions or Clarifications around features or documentation Minimal or no Business Impact.
+    * **Severity 4** - Questions or Clarifications around features or documentation.
+Minimal or no Business Impact.
       Information, an enhancement, or documentation clarification is requested, but there is no impact on the operation of Cirrus CI or other services/software.

 !!! info "How to submit a priority or an urgent issue"